wujin1989/cdk/README.md

 [![Snyk Security](https://github.com/wujin1989/cdk/actions/workflows/snyk-security.yml/badge.svg)](https://github.com/wujin1989/cdk/actions/workflows/snyk-security.yml)

 # Overview
-CDK is a clean and concise cross-platform C development kits that complements the standard C library.
+CDK is a clean and concise cross-platform C development kits that is an extension rather than a replacement for the standard C library.
 It provides developers with powerful tools and functions to simplify the process of developing portable C applications.
 CDK is well-documented, designed to support best coding practices.

 # Requirement
 The compiler needs to support C11.